aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 The transactions that create this design pattern can be created and submitted by any party sponsoring the crowdfunding campaign.
 The transactions are presented in order of creation.
-The order of submission to the Stellar Network is conditional, and depends on the success of the crowdfunding campaign.
+The order of submission to the AiBlocks Network is conditional, and depends on the success of the crowdfunding campaign.

 ![Diagram Transaction Submission Order for Crowdfunding Campaigns](assets/ssc-crowdfunding.png)